intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     $DOCKER_IMAGE bash
 ```

-##### 2.2.3.4 Init the client and run Spark applications on k8s
+##### 2.2.3.3 Init the client and run Spark applications on k8s

-##### 2.2.3.4.1 Init the Spark local k8s client

-First, run `docker exec -it spark-local-k8s-client bash` to entry the container.
-Then run the following command to init the Spark local k8s client
+1. Run `docker exec -it spark-local-k8s-client bash` to entry the container.
+Then run the following command to init the Spark local k8s client.

 ```bash
 ./init.sh
 ```

-##### 2.2.3.4.2 Configure spark-executor-template.yaml in the container

-We assume you have a working Network File System (NFS) configured for your Kubernetes cluster.
-Configure the `nfsvolumeclaim` on the last line to the name of the Persistent Volume Claim (PVC) of your NFS.

-Please prepare the following and put them in your NFS directory:
+2. We assume you have a working Network File System (NFS) configured for your Kubernetes cluster.
+Configure the `nfsvolumeclaim` on the last line to the name of the Persistent Volume Claim (PVC) of your NFS.Please prepare the following and put them in your NFS directory:

 - The data (in a directory called `data`)
 - The kubeconfig file.

-##### 2.2.3.4.3 Spark-Pi example

-Run the following command to start Spark-Pi example.
+3. Run the following command to start Spark-Pi example.
+When the appliction runs in `cluster` mode, you can run ` kubectl get pod ` to get the name and status of your k8s pod(e.g.  driver-xxxx).
+Then you can run ` kubectl logs -f driver-xxxx ` to get the output of your appliction.

 ```bash
 #!/bin/bash